Typical Beer Pong House Rules

 Beer Pong is a social game which has grown to become very popular among college students, but can be enjoyed by any age group looking to have a good time.

-Arrange 10 (typically 18oz or 16oz) cups in a pyramid-like formation as the diagram shows on each side of a table (usually about 8ft long is standard).
-Fill each cup with the desired amount of beer (or other alcohol if you so choose).
-Traditionally 2 12oz beers are used to fill all 10 cups, but this amount can vary, or you may use water or other liquids instead of beer.
+Arrange ten (typically 18oz or 16oz) cups in a pyramid-like formation as the diagram shows on each side of a table (usually about 8ft long is standard).
+Fill each cup with the desired amount of beer (or other alcohol or even water if you so choose).
+Traditionally two 12oz beers are used to fill all ten cups, but this amount can vary depending on how much you’d like to drink.

 Deciding who goes first